GM Canadian auto sales rise in June on trucks, SUVs

 Tesla Inc's shares were up 3 percent in premarket trading on Monday after the luxury electric-car maker said it would deliver its mass-market Model 3 sedan to first 30 customers on July 28.

-OTTAWA General Motors Co (GM.N) said on Tuesday it sold 27,151 vehicles in Canada last month, up 4.2 percent from a year earlier as dealerships saw increased demand for pickup trucks and compact sport utility vehicles.
+OTTAWA General Motors Co said on Tuesday it sold 27,151 vehicles in Canada last month, up 4.2 percent from a year earlier as dealerships saw increased demand for pickup trucks and compact sport utility vehicles.

 The increase in sales made for GM's best June performance since 2011, the company said.
 For the first six months of the year, total sales were up 15.6 percent, the strongest first half of the year since 2008, just before the global financial crisis hit.

-In contrast, Fiat Chrysler (FCHA.MI) said it sold a total of 26,926 vehicles in June, down 7 percent from the year before as sales of its Jeep brand declined.
+In contrast, Fiat Chrysler said it sold a total of 26,926 vehicles in June, down 7 percent from the year before as sales of its Jeep brand declined.

 U.S. auto sales fell for a fourth consecutive month in June, despite hefty consumer discounts, the major automakers reported on Monday.